 The BIDMC-Botswana Program is based at Scottish Livingstone Hospital (SLH), a large district hospital in Botswana located an hour from the capital city" of Gaborone.
 Boston-based physicians affiliated with the Botswana-Harvard Partnership have been doing research on HIV and providing clinical care at SLH for years.
-BIDMC's involvement has recently grown dramatically, and we're proud to report that we now have a full-time clinical preceptor, Dr. Dagan Coppock, at the site.
-Recent visitors to SLH include the Chair of the Department of Medicine, Dr. Mark Zeidel, ten Medicine residents and two attendings, and residents and attendings from the Departments of Anesthesia, Obstetrics & Gynecology and Radiology.
+BIDMC is proud to have a full-time clinical preceptor, Dr. Tomer Barak, at the site.
+Recent visitors to SLH include the Chair of the Department of Medicine, Dr. Mark Zeidel, residents and attendings from Medicine and other BIDMC departments, and residents from other medical centers.

 The Resident Experience